s0rta/revengate-new/roadmap.md

 - [x] no poison on the first few monsters

 UI:
+- [ ] bug: items stay hidden after the actor standing over a stack then dies
 - [ ] dialogues
 - [ ] bestiary
 - [ ] visual feedback for when inputs are accepted